 “In general, we want the uterus to be able to clean itself out and for surgical incisions to heal, so there is less risk of infection,” Dr. Puls said.

 What can happen if you don’t wait?
-According to Dr. Puls, the woman would likely experience pain from vaginal dryness and changes of pubic symphysis or other musculoskeletal changes from pregnancy.
+According to Dr. Puls, the woman would likely experience pain or discomfort from vaginal dryness and changes of pubic symphysis or other musculoskeletal changes from pregnancy.
 Additionally, Dr. Puls says wounds that have not totally healed could reopen.

 In some cases, a woman may have to wait longer to return to sexual activity.
 Dr. Puls says some reasons include: